The Best Low-Impact Exercises for a “Cortisol Belly” (Backed by Science)

 1. Can I lose belly fat with just walking?

-2. Is HIIT bad for women with high cortisol?
+2. Is HIIT bad for cortisol belly?

 3. How long does it take to see results?